VonHeikemen/devlog/content/tools/simple-neovim-config.md

 Can I offer you a nice Neovim configuration in this trying time?

-40 lines of code.
+50 lines of code.
 That's all you need to have a solid starting point.
 Believe it or not, even those IDE-like features people talk about online can be enabled using just **1 plugin** and a few keymaps.

 You can try [this simple config](#init-lua) and then add new things to it based on the problems you encounter along the way.
 Or just take this as an oportunity to learn about the basics of Neovim configuration.

 ## Installing Neovim

 We are going to need Neovim v0.9 or greater.
 But you must be aware a lot of plugins written in lua only guarantee support for the latest stable version.
-Right now that's v0.10 which was released on `May 16 2024`.
+Right now that's v0.11.1 which was released on `April 26, 2025`.

 If you are on linux, pay attention to the version your package manager has available.